 I write at the intersection of personal adventure and larger environmental issues with the hope to both inform and inspire others to engage and explore wild places.
 With so much of my life spent in educational settings, teaching is at the heart of what I do, no matter where I may find myself in a given season.

-I recently completed a Certificate in Environmental Education from the state of North Carolina which complements my M.S. in Educational Leadership from Miami University (OH).
+I completed a Certificate in Environmental Education from the state of North Carolina which complements my M.S. in Educational Leadership from Miami University (OH).
 But I remain a happily underemployed English major who just admires a well constructed sentence.

 I enjoy all forms of paddling, hiking, biking and many other outdoor activities, but am happiest when in whitewater.
 Along with my wife, Shari, I have explored many of our national parks and public spaces in our renovated, vintage travel trailer, we call home.
 We have worked in Acadia and North Cascades National Parks as well as volunteered on many organic farms, in addition to leading kayaking and adventure tours.